joshmalina/chirbah/_pages/About/index.md

     <figcaption>This apple looks good, right?
 Too bad you have no idea what it tastes like!</figcaption>
 </figure>

 War.
 Disease.
-Famine.
-Big problems, aren't they?
+Famine -- big problems.
 Problems people should be solving.
 Problems about life and death.

-Not what this blog is about.
+Not this blog's concern.

-Here we're talking about fruit, kiddos.
-Apples, nectarines, peaches and plums.
-Watermelon, cantaloupe, kiwis and apricots.
-Nobody is dying.
-But hey, there's more to life than death.

-There's chirbah.

-Here at chirbah, we are trying to solve an information asymmetry problem.
-Not unlike buying a used car, the current process of buying fruit is fraught with mystery, hijinks, and backroom deals.
-Not sure about those last two.
-But definitely mystery.

-  Sure the fruit (or car) might look good.
-It might even smell nice. ut is it a good piece of fruit?
-Or is it a lemon.

-  The reality is, despite all the tricks (tapping, sniffing, squeezing), there's no substitute for bona fide experience.
-You must eat the fruit to know the fruit.

-  But by then, it's too late.
-We have a bad apple and it's spoiling the bunch!

-  The good folks of chirbah say no more.
-They say, "No way, Jose!".
-They say give me your tired, your hungry, your desperate for quality fruit at good prices and we'll fix you right up.

-  Chirbah is a website where people review the fruit they eat.
-They go to the grocery stores in your neighborhood and buy all the plums, from all the stores, and report the results.
-Then you know which to buy, and which to avoid.
+Here our concern is fruit.
+Those sweet things that hang from trees and bushes, that you put in your cereal, that you cook and make a nice compote, or just eat outright.
+ They are ostensibly healthy, but also contain sugar, which has recently fallen out of fashion.

+If we are to eat these <em>modern day cigarettes</em>, we might as well eat the good ones.

+That's where chirbah comes in.

+At chirbah, we are solving the mealy apple problem.
+We all know what it's like to have a bad apple.
+To go to the store with high hopes of buying a sweet peach, and coming home with a lemon.

+ The reality is that despite their outward appearance, and despite our best efforts at knowing their inner quality -- the frantic tapping, sniffing, squeezing and shaking of fruit -- we fail time and time again to pick a winner.

+ There is no substitute for the bite, the lick, the taste of the fruit you plan to buy -- and outside of farmer's markets, where the fruit is cut up and available for tasting, or certain grocery stores, where staff are happy to cut things up to let you try --
+  -- eating first the thing that you want to buy is often not an option.

+We at chirbah aren't satisfied with this state of affairs.
+We've been burned once too many times by the siren song of sweetly smelling stone fruit -- only to be disappointed later when we eat it.

+So, we (and the community of chirbah users and reviewers) are eating that fruit for you.
+We're making the bad face, eating the tart peach, so you don't have to.
+We're in your community, in your grocery store, having the experiences you'd rather avoid -- and we're telling you about it.

+Now you know, at any given time, in any given place, which fruit to buy, and which to avoid.

+Anyway, that's the grand plan.
+At the moment, it's only one person with a blog eating far too many fruit.

-  Hope you enjoy the blog.
+Hope you enjoy.
 You can find a little more information in my first post <a href="/welcome-to-chirbah.html">here</a>.